 In general, it’s best to take probiotics with the first meal of the day.
-There are concerns that stomach acid will damage delicate probiotic bacteria, and that taking them on an empty stomach will help.
-But at breakfast time, stomach acidity is at its most neutral, and there is a lag time (up to 30 minutes) between food consumption and stomach acid release.
+There are concerns that stomach acid will damage the delicate probiotic bacteria, and that taking them on an empty stomach will help.
+But at breakfast time, stomach acidity is closer to ‘neutral’ than at other times of day (i.e. least acidic), and there is a lag time (up to 30 minutes) between food consumption and stomach acid release.
 Taking probiotics with food has additional benefits: the food helps to buffer the effects of stomach acid, facilitate the passage of the probiotics through the stomach, and ensures that they are well mixed with the stomach contents as they pass into the small intestines.

 How long should you take probiotics for?

 This depends on why you are taking them: some people like to take specific strains at certain times, for example during pregnancy, when travelling abroad, for menstrual bloating, or during the winter flu season.
 However, if you have ongoing health conditions, or just want to give your gut or vaginal microbiome a daily boost of good bacteria, then take your supplements every day.
 There is no current research to suggest the body becomes dependent on probiotics, so if you just feel better when you take them, it is fine to take your probiotics on a long-term, ongoing basis.

 1. Pham M, Lemberg DA, Day AS.
 (2008) Probiotics: sorting the evidence from the myths.
 Med J Aust.
 Mar 3;188(5):304-8.
 PMID: 18312197.